UMMS-Biocore/bootcamp/session8/session8.md

 Here, "Rdata" is a file format designed for R, and its primary use is to store R objects.
 We only have a single R object within this Rdata file, and it is called "mDC_UMI_Table".
 We can investigate this R object further and understand its structure.

-We will use the "ex_sc_skin" dataset during exercises
+We will use the "ex_sc_skin" dataset during exercises.
+It is already defined as an ExpressionSet Object.

 ```
 class(mDC_UMI_Table)